-When the engine is jump-started to charge the battery, uneven rpm occurs and the ABS warning light comes on.
-This is due to a weak battery, not a malfunction.
-Recharge the battery.
+- When the engine is jump-started to charge the battery, uneven rpm occurs and the ABS warning light may illuminate.
+If this occurs, it is the result of the weak battery and does not indicate an ABS malfunction.
+Recharge the battery. - The brake assist system does not operate while the ABS warning light is illuminated.